PascalObengPoku/Samsung-Retail-Sales-Analysis/README.md

 What payment method was most used?

 # Visualization
-An interactive dashboard was created in Tableau to present insights:
+A graphical representation of the analysis and forecast was created in Jupyter to present insights:
 Sales trends over time
 Revenue by region and country
 Top-performing products